-For couples with children, there is a ton of emotional labor involved in raising kids—and it's usually one-sided.
+For couples with children, there is a ton of emotional labor involved in raising kids—and unfortunately, it's often one-sided.

-Even when both parents are working full-time, one partner tends to take on a disproportionate amount of the emotional labor.
+Even when both parents work full-time, one partner tends to take on a disproportionate amount of emotional labor.

 Raising children is hard, mentally taxing, and emotionally draining work.

 When it starts to become seriously imbalanced between partners, it can lead to feelings of burnout and contempt for the partner who isn’t pulling their share, which can develop into a very serious relationship problem.

 If you notice an imbalance, talk to your partner about how you are supporting each other and how you can make an equal distribution of work.

 Some therapists actually recommend making an emotional labor checklist in which partners divvy up responsibilities and clearly define their roles.